Blog

 What a CBOM Should Include

 A comprehensive CBOM captures multiple categories of cryptographic information, along with the relationships and dependencies between them.
-The CycloneDX standard, which has emerged as a leading format for CBOMs, provides a structured framework for representing this information.
+The table below summarises the core components:

 At the core of any CBOM is an inventory of the cryptographic algorithms in use across the environment.
 This includes symmetric algorithms such as AES, asymmetric algorithms including RSA and elliptic curve variants, hash functions, key derivation functions, and the specific modes of operation employed.
 The CBOM should capture not just which algorithms are supported by a given system, but which are actively configured and in use.